 Low-Carb & Gluten-Free Zucchini Noodle Lasagna

-The beauty of this lasagna is not just that it uses up all those extra zucchini that you are harvesting from the garden.
-It’s not the nutty flavor the zucchini imparts, or the gorgeous colour.
-No, it’s that this lasagna is grain-free and low carb, and you don’t miss the noodles one bit!
+The beauty of this lasagna is not just that it uses up all those extra zucchini that you are harvesting from the garden right now.
+It’s not the nutty flavor the zucchini imparts, or the gorgeous color.
+No, it’s that this lasagna is grain free and low carb, and you don’t miss the noodles one bit!

 Zucchini noodles, aka zoodles, are my new best friend.
 When sliced thin with a mandoline you can use them for lasagna and other casseroles.
 You can also use the mandoline to make spaghetti-like noodles.
 Those you can simply sauté lightly and top with your favorite sauce.
 I think I’m in love!